*This article has been updated for accuracy and new content, August 2020

 Salt is an amazing substance.
 Because of its crystalline structure, it heats extremely evenly and then retains heat for a surprisingly long time.
 In addition, it’s virtually un-meltable in a traditional home kitchen (its melting point is 1474oF).
 This makes it an ideal surface for cooking.

 Though they make an odd-seeming gift, these hefty blocks are actually one of ASE’s favorite finds this year.
 They look beautiful on a countertop or table, and they are a versatile, flavorful, and creative way to cook and present food.

 IDEAS FOR USING YOUR HIMALAYAN SALT BLOCK:

-Heat your salt block to the correct temperature (we recommend The Meadow’s Guide to Salt Blocks to get yourself up to speed on how to prepare and maintain your salt block), take it off the heat and put it on a trivet, and then place thinly-sliced proteins and veggies on the block and sear away!
-You can even do this tableside at a dinner party for maximum impact if you’ve prepared your food and salt block beforehand.
+Heat your salt block to the correct temperature (we recommend Bitterman’s Salt Block Cooking to get yourself up to speed on how to prepare and maintain your salt block), take it off the heat and put it on a trivet, and then place thinly-sliced proteins and veggies on the block and sear away!
+You can even do this tableside at a dinner party for maximum impact if you’ve prepared your food and salt block beforehand. $25.00

 Alternatively, you can place your salt block on top of a grill and use it as a quick way to evenly grill and season your meat, simultaneously!

 For an extra-delicious take on the classic “Chicken under a brick”, heat up your salt block on the grill, then throw on a piece of butterflied chicken and place the hot salt block down on top of it.
 It will press, firm, sear, and season your chicken, all at the same time!

 Want to make Ginny’s famous Watermelon, Feta, Tomato & Mint Salad even better?
 Present it on a Pink Himalayan Salt block!
 It looks beautiful and the moisture in the watermelon and tomato will absorb just a hint of the delicious mineral salt!